Violet-Verse/VioletVerse/README.md

 ## Introduction

-Violet Verse is a crypto-friendly publication combining the latest trends in tech, documenting the narratives of Web3 builders and providing educational resources to the socially-aware.
+Violet Verse is a blockchain-powered digital content management software and blog combining the latest trends in tech and fashion, documenting the narratives of Web3 builders and providing educational resources to tech-curious people.
+The software and platform were founded by Melissa Henderson on June 21, 2022.
+This software is currently maintained by the founder.

 ## Contributors